 Professor Winslow received her Ph.D. in History from the University of California, Santa Barbara, a M.A. in History from California State University, Sacramento, and a B.A. in History and Political Science from the University of Rochester.
 She is the author of The Best Possible Immigrants: International Adoption and the American Family (University of Pennsylvania Press, 2017), which explores how social policies move from emergency measures to fixtures of U.S. political culture.
 Her teaching, research, and community work bring together her interest in U.S. social policy, social change practices, and American political culture.

-Program fee is $6,950 and includes all room, board, entrance fees, tours, and transportation from Ireland to London.
-Students are responsible for transportation costs to Belfast and home from London and lodging in Santa Barbara for the first 4 days of the Mayterm on campus.
-Program dates: May 10-14 on campus, May 15-June 15, 2022 abroad.
+Program fee is $7040 and covers room, board, entrance fees, tours, and transportation while abroad.
+Students are responsible for airfare to and from the USA and Belfast and for room and board the first 4 days of the program on campus.
+Students may request on-campus Mayterm housing through the Housing Office.
+Program dates: May 8-11 on campus, May 14 -June 15, 2023 abroad.

 - Class standing

 - Application and essays